aseo67/Top_Songs_Analysis/README.md

-Machine learning model (in README & Flask)
-✓ Description of data preprocessing
-✓ Description of feature engineering and the feature selection, including the team's decision-making process ✓ Description of how data was split into training and testing sets ✓ Explanation of model choice, including limitations and benefits ✓ Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables) ✓ Description of how model was trained (or retrained, if they are using an existing model) ✓ Description and explanation of model’s confusion matrix, including final accuracy score ✓ Additionally, the model obviously addresses the question or problem the team is solving.
-✓ If statistical analysis is not included as part of the current analysis, include a description of how it would be included in the next phases of the project.

 Dashboard/Flask App
 ✓ Presents a data story that is logical and easy to follow ✓ Data (images or report) from the machine learning task